 How to get to Sunday Beach Bali

-You can now not book online and Sundays is a first come first serve basis.
-So if you are wanting to guarantee a spot get there early.
+Sundays Beach Club is a first come first serve basis and if you are wanting to guarantee a spot get there early.
 You can book one of their VIP Beach Bungalows here for the ultimate experience.

 Cost to visit Sunday Beach Club Uluwatu

-Our day out at Sundays Beachclub was not a cheap day but everyone had a fantastic time so we were happy to pay it.
-For entry to the beach club we used our Hungry In Bali book that we had won in an Instagram competition.
-This entitled us to 2 free entries and 10% off our bill at the end.
+Our day out at Sundays Beach Club was not a cheap day but everyone had a fantastic time so we were happy to pay it.

 Children 6 yrs and under are free